and welcome to a new episode of False Friends Explained, this time with a look at the words

 “That is not a sensible answer.”

-But sensible also still has the perception angle in it, so if it is used in the sense of perceivable/detectable then you’d use merklich or fühlbar or spürbar; in a technical sense even messbar.
+But sensible, or sensibly I should say, also still has the perception angle in it, so if it is used in the sense of perceivable/detectable then you’d use merklich or fühlbar or spürbar; in a technical sense even messbar.

 - Der neue Laptop fährt merklich schneller hoch, als der alte.